 food allergy 101, anaphylaxis, avoiding and preventing cross-contact, the importance of relationships with guests and team members for creating a safe environment, department policy for managing a food allergy emergency.
 The training included interactive group discussions and each group reports out on example scenerios and how they would be handled.

 We also have stock epinephrine at each of our 3 dining halls.
-A policy has been developed and training has occurred annually.
-Managers and supervisors are trained in the use of an epinephrine pen in an emergency.
+A policy has been developed and training occurs annually.
+Managers, supervisors and chefs are trained in the use of an epinephrine pen in case of an emergency.

 8. We have a registered dietitian* on staff. *Registered dietitian - Registered dietitians are food and nutrition experts who are often tasked with helping students with food allergies navigate the dining halls.

 10. We have inclusive resident life programs* including food. *Inclusive resident life programs - Programs in the resident halls often include food.
 Inclusive resident life programs will offer students with food allergies the opportunity to request safe food alternatives for events they attend in the dorms.